LiveHelperChat/doc/docs/theme/theme.md

 Usefull for UI combinations.

+### Close chat if page is refreshed.
+Usefull if you have embed code in popup.

+### Do not prefill offline message with chat messages.

+In case you are prefilling user message, but do not want to prefill it in offline mode you can check this option.

+### Hide BB Code button

+If you are using widget theme and want to hide Face icon (bb code) you have to check this option.

 ### After how many user messages show switch to human button. empty - never, 0 - always

 If you want to give easy way for a visitor to be transferred to operator you can enable this option.